 One image can overlap the centre and cover both pages.

-The Bellissimo album comes in all shapes and sizes, rectangular, square, and the largest Bellissimo that is on offer is 20 inches x 20 inches (50 cm x 50 cm) - which is HUUUGE :)
+Coffee table wedding albums come in all shapes and sizes, rectangular, square, and can be produced up to 20 inches x 20 inches (50 cm x 50 cm) - which is HUUUGE!

 It can have as little as 5 spreads (which means 10 pages), and as many as 40 spreads (80 pages).
 This will not tell you anything about the number of photos that fit into the album.

-If you have a small album - say 10 inch x 10 inch, I wouldn't put any more than 1 or 2 images per page.
-But if you have a larger album, you can have 6 or 8 or even more photographs on one single page.
+If you have a small album - say 10 inch x 10 inch, I wouldn't put any more than three images per page.
+But if you have a larger album, you can have six or eight or even more photographs on one single page.

-The following applies to digital story book albums, including the Bellissimo wedding album.
+The following applies to digital story book albums / coffee table wedding albums:

 The album is more than 1 inch thick (3 cm +) - depending on the number of photographs and/or pages you choose.